inthenomansland/Scheduler/README.md

 **Live URL:** `https://inthenomansland.github.io/Scheduler`

 Sign in with your ProAV email address and password.
-Contact Ashton if you need an account set up.
+Contact the scheduler admin if you need an account set up.

 ---